 1. When to Travel to Portugal

 In fact, most people will find the slightly cooler temperatures of the shoulder seasons more comfortable than the heat of peak summer, especially in the southern part of the country.
-If you’re primarily planning a beach vacation, early-fall is the best time to visit, as the water is still cold in the spring.
+If you’re primarily planning a beach vacation, early Fall is the best time to visit, as the water is still cold in the spring.
+Be sure to check current Portugal travel advisories before you go.

 2. What’s the weather like in Portugal?